Saint Joseph's University: Academics

-According to Niche (the ranking and review site for colleges, Saint Joseph’s top four majors of interest for the Class of 2023 are: business, psychology, pre-med, and biology.

-All Saint Joseph's University undergraduate students complete coursework through the General Education Program (GEP) focused in four main areas: signature core, variable, integrative learning, and overlay courses.
-In addition, all students are required to complete a first-year seminar.
-Major coursework includes classes in English composition and literature, mathematics, natural science, philosophy, theology and religious studies, social science, world languages, and history.
-The courses are intended to be aligned with Jesuit ideals of social justice, service learning, ethics, and real-world application of theory.
-The GEP is the result of a university-wide curriculum overhaul implemented in the fall of 2010.

-4+1 programs are accelerated bachelor’s/master’s programs that allow students to start earning a graduate degree in their senior year.
-Saint Joseph's University offers a direct-entry admission pathway to health professions programs in occupational therapy, physical therapy and pharmacy.
-This option allows students to enter the program directly from high school and transition to the professional phase of the program by meeting all academic criteria and program requirements.
+The university has five schools and colleges that offer 250 academic programs and 9 degree-completion and post-baccalaureate certificate programs.

-Of tenure-track faculty, 99% hold the highest possible degrees in their fields.
-The 2008 graduation rate was 90% and the freshman retention rate for the Class of 2017 is 89.8%.
-About 51% of undergraduates are enrolled in the College of Arts and Sciences while 49% are enrolled in the Haub School of Business.
+Of tenure-track faculty, 100% hold the highest possible degrees in their fields.
+As of 2025, the six-year undergraduate graduation rate was 83% and the first-year student retention rate was 89%.
 The Carnegie Classification of Institutions of Higher Education classified Saint Joseph's among "Master's Colleges and Universities (larger programs)".

-The university also has 14 centers and institutes, which include the Academy of Food Marketing, The Barnes Arboretum at Saint Joseph’s University, Center for Addiction and Recovery Education, Center for Professional Development, Faith-Justice Institute, Institute for Environmental Stewardship, Institute for Jewish-Catholic Relations, Institute of Clinical Bioethics, Kinney Center for Autism Education and Support, Maguire Academy of Insurance and Risk Management, Pedro Arrupe, S.J., Center for Business Ethics, Philadelphia Regional Institute for STEM Educators and Substance Use Disorders Institute.
+The university has 14 centers and institutes, which include the Academy of Food Marketing, The Barnes Arboretum at Saint Joseph's University, Center for Addiction and Recovery Education, Center for Professional Development, Faith-Justice Institute, Institute for Environmental Stewardship, Institute for Jewish-Catholic Relations, Institute of Clinical Bioethics, Kinney Center for Autism Education and Support, Maguire Academy of Insurance and Risk Management, Pedro Arrupe, S.J., Center for Business Ethics, Philadelphia Regional Institute for STEM Educators and Substance Use Disorders Institute.

-The university's four schools and colleges: